getlocalcert/docs/website/docs/domains/corpnet-work.md

 # .corpnet.work

+!!! warning "Unreleased"

+    This feature has not been released yet.

 `.corpnet.work` is designed for corporate networks.

 Corporate networks often use the `.corp` top-level domain, even though this top-level domain hasn't been formally assigned this purpose.